cancelei/Leaderboard/README.md

 Basic HTML Set up, Webpack and Linters.
 Input Form for Name and Scores to be posted on the list.
+Information Exchange with the Leaderboard API to Post, get and retrieve information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>